 The lack of translated information

-Speakers of marginalized languages are often less able to access information that they need and want in a
+Speakers of marginalized languages often can’t access information they need and want in a language and format they understand.
+This prevents them from finding information about health, learning or their rights.

 Nonprofits and other global organizations may lack the expertise or funding to communicate with people who